The Great Rubbish Debate

 Batteries and e-waste are taken to a Sustainability Victoria e-waste facility, ensuring that potentially hazardous and precious materials are reused or disposed of safely.
 Long term we are swapping the batteries used for small electronics to rechargeable batteries to reduce our e-waste.

-Check out some photos below of what we are doing in our Melbourne office:
+Check out what we are doing in our Melbourne office.

 Powershop is proud to offer electricity and gas plans to Australian properties across Victoria, NSW, South Australia and Queensland.
 To view the offers we have available, please see our energy plans.